BWICS/GHC2019/README.md

 ## Confirmed Final list  (as of April 23, 1:19pm)
-### Note: Everyone on the final list has confirmed to attend
+### Note: Everyone on the final list has confirmed that they want to attend GHC

 #### FIRST YEARS (class of'22)